mlawd/mattlaw.dev/content/blog/product-strategy/article.md

 The left-most 3 items build into the outputs, that is what you create to try and achieve your impact.

-A whilst you may meet the requirements for your outputs (and therefore, traditionally congratulate yourselves on a job well done), if the outcomes aren't met (aka if the behaviours aren't changed), then you don't achieve your impact and therefore your whole project is a failure.
+And whilst you may meet the requirements for your outputs (and therefore, traditionally congratulate yourselves on a job well done), if the outcomes aren't met (aka if the behaviours aren't changed), then you don't achieve your impact and therefore your whole project is a failure.